Locations:

 • Check blood flow after you have surgery or get certain treatments.

-• Assess blood flow between a woman and her unborn baby during pregnancy.
+• Assess blood flow between a pregnant person and the developing fetus during pregnancy.

 What conditions can Doppler ultrasound help diagnose?